attila-fazekas/kotlin-selenium/README.md

 # kotlin-selenium

-Repository of "Kotlin's modern take on Selenium test automation" webinar
+Repository of the webinar 'Kotlin’s Modern Take on Selenium Test Automation'.